cyclefenix/cookbook/assets/texts/bread.md

 1. Start on Thursday evening.
 In a medium bowl, mix together ingredients by hand or with a dough mixer.
 Use about 1/3 packet of instant yeast
 2. Set aside on the counter for 2 to 4 hours.
 Place in fridge overnight.
 4. Friday evening, remove from fridge and proof for 2 to 4 hours, until doubled in size.
 Should be around 6 hours total proof time for first night and second night proof.
 5. Bake day Saturday.
-Preheat oven 425degF
+Preheat oven 425degF.
+6. Shape dough into a boule.
+7. Place on parchment paper, into a dutch oven, score.
-6. Bake 52 mins for 400g recipe, 57 mins for 500g recipe
+8. Bake 52 mins for 400g recipe, 57 mins for 500g recipe.
-7. Internal temp should be 190degF.
-Rest for 4 hours
+9. Internal temp should be 190degF.
+Rest for 4 hours.

 # *Pastry Recipes*